khangtran2020/IS601-finals/README.md

 1) Khang Tran
 2) Sahaj Vaidya
 Link to Application : https://schoolhub2020.herokuapp.com/
 In this final project, our team chose to  create a login and registration process that includes email verification.
 We named our system "School Hub" - as a login/registration of a school.
+We host our project on Heroku.

 ## Screenshots from the application:
 1) Home Page: